Nantes tram-train

 The Nantes tram-train (Tram-train de Nantes) is a tram-train network operating in the French city of Nantes and the surrounding region.

 Background

 The Nantes to Châteaubriant railway line was part of a former Nantes to Rennes railway route which originally opened in 1877.
 The Nantes to Châteaubriant section closed to passenger traffic in 1980 and to freight in 2008.
-Approval to modernise this line received approval in 2009; and in 2014, the line reopened for exclusive use of the Nantes tram-train network, becoming the second line to operate after an existing line to Clisson opened in 2011, sharing track with mainline trains.
+Approval to modernise this line was received in 2009; and in 2014, the line reopened for exclusive use of the Nantes tram-train network, becoming the second line to operate after an existing line to Clisson opened in 2011, sharing track with mainline trains.
+The 64 km single-track railway line between Nantes and Châteaubriant in France was reopened for tram-train service in February 2014 after 34 years.